-Objective: The creation, layout and dimensions of lots is in accordance with the approved subdivision.

-Acceptable Solutions Performance Criteria

-A1 P1

-Each lot must co on the sealed pla ontain an area shown as "Zone A" an to: No Performance Criterion.

-(a) contain on- manageme site waste water and stormwater ent areas;

-(b) a bushfire hazard management area; and

-(c) within which h no dwelling is permitted.

-A2 P2

-If subdivision is undertaken by stages, each stage must comprise of all the lots in one or more of the hamlets shown on the plan for the approved subdivision.
-No Performance Criterion.
+Objective: The creation, layout and dimensions s of lots is in accordance with the approved subdivision.
+Acceptable Solutions Performance Criteria A1 P1 Each lot must on the sealed p ontain an area shown as "Zone A" an: No Performance Criterion. (a) to contain manageme on-site waste water and stormwater ent areas; (b) to identify a bushfire hazard management area; and (c) within which ch no dwelling is permitted.
+A2 P2 If subdivision is undertaken by stages, each stage must comprise of all the lots in one or more of the hamlets shown on the plan for the approved subdivision.
+No Performance Criterion. А3 P3 The timing of subdivision for hamlet 5 on the approved subdivision plan must be coordinated with the close-out of the licensed landfill on land described on folio of the Register 174630/1.

-А3 P3

-The timing of subdivision for hamlet 5 on the approved subdivision plan must be coordinated with the close-out of the licensed landfill on land described on folio of the Register 174630/1.
 No Performance Criterion.